macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 - [x] Intel Gigabit Ethernet
 - [x] iMessage, FaceTime, App Store
 - [x] HDMI(with audio passthrough)
+- [x] Dual external displays through onboard HDMI and Mini DisplayPort (If you experience cursor lags, try turning on and off one of the displays.)
 - [x] Keyboard and Trackpad(two finger vertical swipes)
 - [x] DRM(Works with Google Chrome.
 Tested with Prime Video and Netflix.)